severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

 *2100 characters including spaces*

+- to some children, might be more approachable that adults (especially considering that the robot does not speak)
+- importance of creating a fully trusted environment, where the child knows he is in physical and psychological security.
+The robot is designed to be non-threatening, 'toy-like without being a toy',
+- making sure that the robot, and the digital record can *not* be used to 'spy' or otherwise pressure the children, the privacy and user-control aspect of the technology will be of uttermost importance.
+Specifically, the robot will be designed in such a way that *only* the child can access her/his own personal records, and under no condition external entities can access/harvest personal data without full consent from the child.
+If deemed necessary, *plausible deniability* will be implemented on the robot, allowing refugees to purposefully hide the content of their records, plausibly denying they ever existed in the first place.

 ### Why do you think that this technology is the best means of addressing the need?

 *2100 characters including spaces*

-- to some children, might be more approachable that adults (especially considering that the robot does not speak)
 - high cultural awareness
 - create a digital record to be used by the children
 - additional support ('man power') for the charities